LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 ---

 {: .important}
-For some practice with Conversation Assist, complete the [Using Conversation Assist](tutorials-guides-using-conversation-assist-overview.html) tutorial.
+Just getting started?
+Complete the [Using Conversation Assist](tutorials-guides-using-conversation-assist-overview.html) tutorial.

 {: .important}
 It takes up to 3 hours for changes in Conversation Assist configuration to take effect.